iambroadband/auto-instant-replay/README.md

 ## Setup
 1. Set up an instant replay scene on OBS.
 [Here is a good resource](https://youtu.be/7fi7RI4y_6o) from Defrag on Youtube.
+(You can ignore the bits about OBS Studio and the Lua plugin)
 2. Make sure you have a hotkey assigned that switches to your replay scene.
 3. In `Script Settings > OBS Settings` update the following:
     - `OBS Replay Hotkey`